 5. Hot Air Balloon Across The Barossa Valley

 Peaceful, yet exhilarating, your sunrise hot air balloon adventure will give you a perspective like no other of this world-famous wine region.
 Followed with a champagne breakfast, it’s sure to be a gift to be remembered.
-Details here.

 6. Feed A Lion At Monarto Zoo

-Experience Australia’s only 360 degree lion encounter which gives you a prey’s eye view into the world of these awe-inspiring predators.
+Experience Australia’s only 360 degree lion encounter for a prey’s eye view into the world of these awe-inspiring predators.

 7. Make Your Own Wine

 The Blending Bench at d’Arenberg is where the craft of winemaking becomes an art form.
 Three distinctive barrel samples of single vineyard wine are blended to create a personalised Shiraz, something truely unique.
-The final blend is then bottled and given a quirky name, in true d’Arenberg fashion. $90 per person, approx 90 minutes.
-While you’re there, why not check out the new d’Arenberg Cube – it’s beyond amazing.
-More details here.
+The final blend is then bottled and given a quirky name, in true d’Arenberg fashion.
+The experience is $90 per person, and goes for approximately 90 minutes.

 9. Learn To Cook

 From Sticky Rice Cooking School in the Adelaide Hills, where you can take Spanish, Thai, Moroccan, Asian and other cooking classes, to the Port Lincoln Seafood Cooking School, which is brilliant for mastering seafood dishes, you’re spoilt for choice.
 The inclusive Scoffed Cooking School is perfect for burgeoning foodies and kids with their entertaining and social cooking classes and parties.

 The Cooks Pantry in Grange is not only a gorgeous little cafe, but the chef there also teaches some amazing cooking classes.
 Some past classes have included Fabulously French, Moroccan Spice and Vietnamese & Cambodian Cooking Delights.

 You also can’t go past Adelaide’s most renowned cooking school, Sprout.
 Headed up by Themis and Callum, there are kids classes, adults classes and private group bookings available.
-Classes include things like ‘Gin, Tonic & Tapas’, ‘Summer Seafood’, ‘Summer Grills’ and ‘Quick, Easy & Healthy’.
+Classes include ‘Gin, Tonic & Tapas’, ‘Summer Seafood’, ‘Summer Grills’ and ‘Quick, Easy & Healthy’.

 10. Drink & Paint

 The Studio Vino paint and sip experience is a fun and unique way to uncork your creativity.
 Enjoy a glass of wine while re-creating the featured painting of the night.
-Paint, canvas and brushes are provided as well an experienced local artist who leads the group step by step through the process.
-Visit the Studio Vino Facebook page here.
+Paint, canvas and brushes are provided, and an experienced local artist leads the group step by step through the process.

 11. Gin Cruise On The Popeye